Japan Weather in June 2026: Travel Tips and Seasonal Guides

 During the rainy season, when temple gardens and mountain forests turn lush and green, soaking in an open-air bath feels refreshing rather than stifling.

-You can sit in warm mineral waters, surrounded by vibrant summer foliage, with mist rising from the hills and raindrops gently tapping the surface.
+You can sit in warm mineral waters, surrounded by vibrant summer foliage, as mist rises from the hills and raindrops gently tap the surface.

 In places like Hakone or Nikko, the contrast between the warm water and the humid summer air creates a soothing balance.
 Meanwhile, in Hokkaido's highland resorts, the cooler breezes make June onsen baths particularly pleasant.